Skip to Main Content

 WGSS 650 Research in Feminist Studies: Capstone Experience (2)

 Provide women’s studies graduate certificate students with an opportunity to design, develop and complete a research project culminating in a publishable quality work and a professional quality seminar presentation.
 A-F only.
-Pre: classified graduate status and consent.
+Graduate students only.

 WGSS 699 Directed Reading and Research (V)